Anti-Aging

 What Causes Aging?

 Our skin ages through two processes: intrinsic aging and extrinsic aging.
-Intrinsic aging is also called natural aging.
-This is our normal aging process which is determined by our genetics.
+Intrinsic, or natural, aging is the normal aging process determined by our genetics.
 We do not control natural aging.
-Extrinsic aging is also known as premature aging.
-Premature aging is caused by our environment and lifestyle choices.
+Extrinsic aging, also known as premature aging, is caused by our environment and lifestyle choices.
 Our decisions and choices can help prevent premature aging.

 We all go through a natural aging process that is controlled by our genetics: